santhosh-kumar-karthikeyan/CILabMinimal/README.md

     - Depth First Search
     - Uniform Cost Search
     - A* Search
-    - KNN Classifier ( To be implemented )
+    - KNN Classifier
-    - Decision Tree Classifier ( To be implemented )
+    - Decision Tree Classifier
-    - Single Layer Perceptron ( To be implemented )
+    - Single Layer Perceptron
     - Ensemble Learning Classifier ( To be implemented )

 ## Specifications

-    - `graph_main.py` contains a simple graph class sample on how to use the functions in a class ( only for unweighted graph).
+    - `unwieghted_graph.py` contains a simple graph class sample on how to use the functions in a class for unweighted graph.
-    - How to use : sample for weighted graph will be updated soon.
+    - `weighted_graph.py` contains a similar class on how to use the typical graph search algs in a weighted graph.
+    - `decision_tree,.py` contains a decision tree classifer with the ability to both get the root of a decision tree, given the dataset or to build a whole decision tree given the same ( contains both info gain and gini index as impurity measures).
+    - `perceptron.py` is a minimal implementation of a single layer perceptron with activation functions, threshold, sigmoid, sign with binary or bipolar sub-activations (whatever they are called) associated with them, being inferred automatically.
+    - `knn.py is again a minimal inmplementqtion of a non-parametric knn classifier with euclidean and manhattan distance metrics.
+    -

 ## Prerequisites

 - Python 3.x